AlejoxVargas/Image-Gallery/README.md

 ## Description

-Your Project Name is a web gallery application that uses the Pexels API to display a curated collection of high-quality images.
-This project is built with HTML, CSS, and JavaScript, providing a simple and elegant user interface to browse and explore beautiful images.
+Pixelejo is a web gallery application that uses the Pexels API to display a curated collection of high-quality images.
+This project is built with HTML, CSS, and JavaScript, providing a simple and elegant user interface to browse and explore beautiful images to download.

 ## Features